 In 1880, Van Pelt was enumerated in Pleasant Township in Switzerland County with his father (a physician), his mother, and other members of the family.
-Strangely enough, Calvin Bear, my distant relative, was listed on the same page of the census book.
+Strangely enough (for me), Calvin Bear, my distant relative, was listed on the same page of the census book.
 Before the decade was out (probably in 1888), Van Pelt set off for Purdue University.
 Located on the edge of the prairie, Purdue would have been a far cry from the river hills of southern Indiana.
 Van Pelt thrived there, however.
 Class historian, football quarterback, president of the Emersonian Society, and art editor of the Debris (the class yearbook founded a few years earlier by John T. McCutcheon), Van Pelt must have been a big man on campus.
 Upon graduating in 1892 with a degree in mechanics, he went to work as an artist with the Indianapolis Sentinel.
 Incidentally, Van Pelt's classmates included the poet Charles Cottingham and John S. Wright.
 I'd like to quote from the website of the John S. Wright Center at Purdue University for more on him:

 The Center is named in honor of John Shepard Wright, a member of the Purdue University class of 1892 who, in 1964, provided the Department of Forestry and Natural Resources with a generous endowment for the promotion of forestry in Indiana.
 Mr. Wright was a botanist, an Eli Lilly executive, and a friend of many forestry leaders in Indiana, particularly Stanley Coulter, Purdue University Professor Daniel DenUyl, and Charles C. Deam, the first state forester of Indiana.
+[Boldface added.]

 Purdue also holds some of Van Pelt's papers, a diary with sketches from a Purdue botany class.
 I suspect Wright and Van Pelt studied botany together, probably under Stanley Coulter (1853-1943).
 They may even have been friends.